emewhd1016991/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
 Remember that simplicity, readability, and modularity often lead to better performance in the long run."

 In other words, as a programmer, don't spend time trying to micro-optimize your code before you understand where the actual bottlenecks lie.
 Invest your energy into writing clean, well-structured code initially, because it’s easier to reason about, debug, and enhance later.
 Profiling tools can help identify where optimizations will have the most significant impact.
 Often, a straightforward and well-designed solution performs adequately without the need for premature optimizations.

+# 2024-01-23
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive to write clean, concise, and readable code that others (and your future self) can easily understand and maintain.
+Complexity often breeds bugs and hinders progress; thus, simplicity should be a guiding principle in your daily development practices."

+In practice, this means using clear variable names, breaking down complex functions into smaller, more manageable ones, employing consistent formatting, commenting your code effectively, and avoiding unnecessary abstractions or premature optimizations.
+Always remember that code is read far more than it is written, so investing time in making it simple and intuitive pays dividends in the long run.